MattPinder/MastersProject/README.md

 Nothing in Repeats, few in RepeatRunner

 * Alterations have been made for the coordinates, but metadata hasn't been transferred
   * Download the original gff files and copy across other data, e.g. user who created the annotation

+# 18 July 2018

+## Genome browser
+Continue transferring custom annotations from previous database
+* Remember to obtain CDS coords and metadata from original gff as well

+## NCBI
+Kordia has been accepted; can upload annotation data
+* Uploaded